Preston England Temple: History

-Site and architecture
+Design and architecture

-It is the centrepiece of a 15-acre (6 hectare) complex that includes a stake centre, a missionary training centre, a family history facility, a distribution centre, temple patron housing, temple missionary accommodations, and a grounds building.
+The temple is the centrepiece of a 15-acre (6 hectare) complex that includes a stake centre, a missionary training centre, a family history facility, a distribution centre, temple patron housing, temple missionary accommodations, and a grounds building.
 The temple itself has a modern, single spire design and an exterior finish of Olympia white granite from Sardinia.

 The white granite exterior and zinc roof have caused it to be described as reminiscent of England's old churches.
 The angel Moroni statue atop the spire is known as, "one of the landmarks of the M61".
 The temple has four ordinance rooms and four sealing rooms, and is the largest Latter-day Saint temple in Europe, at 69,630 square feet (6,470 m2).
-The older London England Temple is smaller, at 46,174 square feet (4,290 m2).
+The London England Temple is smaller, at 46,174 square feet (4,290 m2).

+Site

+The temple sits on a 15-acre plot, and the landscaping around the temple features a small pond and large grassy areas.
+These elements are designed to provide a tranquil setting that enhances the site's sacred atmosphere.

+Exterior

+The structure stands one story tall, constructed with Olympia white granite.
+The exterior includes a zinc roof and single spire topped with an angel Moroni statue.
+The design is reflective of both the local culture and the broader church symbolism.

+Interior

+The interior features murals that depict the local area and paintings of Jesus Christ, centred around the celestial room, which is designed to create a spiritually uplifting environment.
+The temple includes four ordinance rooms, four sealing rooms, a baptistry, and the celestial room, each designed for ceremonial use.
+Symbolic design elements provide deeper meaning to the temple's function and aesthetics.

+Symbols

+With symbolism being important to church members, design using Latter-day Saint symbols provide deeper spiritual meaning to the temple's appearance and function.
+One of the most important symbols in the temple is the celestial room, which is meant to be a representation of heaven on earth.
+Another important symbol is the twelve oxen that hold up the baptismal font, which represent the Twelve Tribes of Israel.

+Along with being a place of worship, the temple is also an architectural landmark in Chorley, Lancashire, representing the church's commitment to sacred and aesthetically inspiring space.

+Cultural and community impact

+The temple and its surrounding grounds often serve as a gathering place for various community events, including the “Truth Will Prevail” Pageant.
+These events highlight the temple's role in creating a sense of community and promoting mutual understanding among residents of diverse backgrounds.